UK households drive economy, current account deeper in red

 Nevertheless, consumers dug into their savings and household spending picked up speed, rising 0.9 percent from the April-June period and making it the main driver of growth.

-Weak earnings have also put living standards at the centre of campaigning for Britain’s national elections in May.
+Weak earnings have also put living standards at the center of campaigning for Britain’s national elections in May.

 To the relief of Prime Minister David Cameron, earnings have recently shown some signs of picking up.